currymike123/CS1/week1.md

 ```

 Let's break down each part of this program.
+There will be a lot of new terms and concepts in this section.
+Don't worry if you don't understand everything right away.
+We will cover all of these concepts in more detail later in the course.

 ---